baumrock/RockFinder3/README.md

 This module should still work well for a long time, but I don't plan to support it further as I have no client or personal projects that use it in their codebase. `$pages->findRaw()` has evolved over time to support similar features and as it is part of the core I'm using it now on my own.

+If you are still using it and need an update please refactor your code to use `$pages->findRaw()` or get in touch if that is no option.

 # --- OLD README ---

 ## Combine the power of ProcessWire selectors and SQL